 Are you kidding me?
 Yes, we gave you that 6 months ago.
 Why are you emailing me?

 We’re all in this together

-If your sales team is not using the collateral you are creating, you are not alone.
+If your sales team is not using the sales collateral you are creating, you are not alone.
 In fact, according to SiriusDecisions, 60-70 percent of content created by B2B marketers is never used by sales.
 If you haven’t read that article, I highly recommend it.
-The facts are stunning although the data is perhaps biased a bit.
+The conclusions are stunning.

 However, the conclusion reached that companies need to “overhaul” their content machine seems flawed and overly aggressive to me.
 What do you think?